 Retail marketing is crucial for any brick-and-mortar business to drive customers into your store.
 However, simply focusing on BOGOs and 50% off sales is not the most effective shopper marketing strategy.
 These days, customers are looking for more than the best deal.
-They’re looking for data driven retailing that features heavy personalization.
+They’re looking for data-driven retail strategies that feature heavy personalization.

-When shoppers enter a brick-and-mortar store, customers are looking for an overall experience.
+When shoppers enter a brick-and-mortar store, they are looking for an overall customer experience.
 Otherwise, they would simply order the product online from your company website or from a large online retailer like Amazon.
-There’s no debate at this point that e-commerce is changing the retail landscape, but those retailers that adapt and influence shopper behavior in-store through the use of data and technology will undeniably be the retailers that not only survive but thrive in this new retail landscape.
+There’s no debate at this point that e-commerce is changing the retail landscape, but those retailers that adapt and influence shopper behavior in-store through the use of data analytics and technology will undeniably be the retailers that not only survive but thrive in this new version of the retail industry.

-The combination of retail fixturing along with data driven retail marketing is key to effective advertising and watching revenue increase over the quarter.
-A data driven retail business measures all possible aspects of the business, analyzes the data to determine how it aligns with business objects, and deliver the highest value possible to every customer.
+The combination of retail fixturing along with data-driven retail marketing is key to effective advertising and watching revenue increase over the quarter.
+A data-driven retail business measures all possible aspects of the business, analyzes the data to determine how it aligns with business objectives, and helps to make business decisions that deliver the highest value possible to every customer.

 1. Customer-First Model

 Retail marketing is typically focused and driven by a business’ structure instead of what provides the greatest value to customers.
-Data must be organized and utilized in such a way that the customer is prioritized above the business’ structure.
-You must also identify the most profitable customers to invest in with regards to in-store shopper marketing.
+Data collection must be organized and utilized in such a way that the customer is prioritized above the business’ structure.
+You must also identify the most profitable customers to invest in with regards to in-store shopper marketing campaigns.

 2. Cross-Channel Decision-Making

-Retail fixturing in the store must be backed by data.
-Mapping how customers move through the store and selecting products will provide the data businesses need to make the most informed decisions.
-Store managers and associates must be presented data the business has collected to ensure everyone is on the same page.
+Retail fixturing in the store must be backed by data with actionable insights.
+Mapping how customers move through the store and select products will provide the data businesses need to make the most informed strategic decisions.
+Store managers and associates must be presented with the data of the customer journey the business has collected to ensure everyone is on the same page.

 3. Data-Driven Interactions